top of page

 Metaphysics

-A systematic study of central issues involved in theorizing about reality at the most general level.
+This course offers a systematic study of central issues involved in theorizing about reality at the most general level.
 Is the world a world of substances or a world of events?
 What is the nature of causation?
 Do concepts and statements refer to the world as it is in itself, or is such a notion idle or incoherent?
 How are such things as possibility and necessity and laws of nature to be understood?
 The topics are handled in a way that stresses the historical persistence of the debates over these issues but focuses on recent and contemporary discussions of the topics.

 In this iteration of the class, we will explore issues related to realist and anti-realist positions in Philosophy.
 A realist about some x is (approximately) a person who thinks that x (or x’s) exist.
 An anti-realist thinks that x’s don’t exist.
 As an example, people are (pretheoretically) usually tempted to say that, while atoms and molecules do exist, ghosts and witches don’t.
 But what does that mean?
 What does it take for something to exist?
 And how can we talk about something if it fails to exist at all?
 We will begin, in the first half of the course, by introducing ourselves to what it means to be a realist or an anti-realist generally; What kinds of things should get into our ontology (our account of what exists)?; In what kinds of ways might we argue that something doesn’t ‘exist’?; Why might someone by a global anti-realist?
 In the second half of the course, we will look a specific realist and anti-realist positions.
 For example, we will look at realist and anti-realist positions on color; What kind of a thing is color?; Does it exist outside of the human mind?; Is it accurate to say that some thing in the external world has color, or can we only say that our sense data have color?
 Other topics will include science, mathematics, and possibility.